SilasReinagel/silasreinagel.github.io/static/delivering/C10_motivating_your_team.md

 ## Your Team's Motivations

-Those are the factors that you need to consider when you are looking at the team's motivations.
+These are the factors that you need to consider when you are looking at the team's motivations.
 To have a high-functioning team who is able to effectively deliver a project, the team needs to have aligned motivations.

 This is tricky, since almost no-one is transparent with their motivations.
 Your job as a project manager is to know or learn what the key motivators are for each member, and ensure that they are maximally motivated to make the project a success.